Manuel19git/RayTracer_GroundUp/README.md

 The use of patterns allows for a better understanding on the geometry of the objects.
 I did not use an UV map to wrap patterns on the geometry.
 ## ![Scene with patterns](../assets/Pattern_Sphere.png)

-The floor has a reflective attribute and the sphere has the refractive index of glass.
+The floor has a reflective attribute and the middle sphere has the refractive index of glass.
 ## ![Scene with reflection and refraction](../assets/Sphere_Reflection_Refraction.png)